#1 Step to Get Your Nonprofit Board Positioned for Success in 2025

 Yes, your board members are giving lots of time and energy, but 99.9% of the time they are giving their time and energy to the wrong things!

-These nonprofit board of directors get sucked into the Enticing Complexity of Operations. (click here to learn more about the #1 nonprofit leadership mistake.)
+These nonprofit boards of directors get sucked into the Enticing Complexity of Operations. (click here to learn more about the #1 nonprofit leadership mistake.)
 When you have this type of board, you might spend board meetings talking about T-shirt colors, staff issues and filling dozens of minutes telling stories of specific clients.
 With this type of board, you might see board members emailing back and forth with staff daily, setting up programming meetings for the organization, and giving the executive director a great deal of unsolicited advice.

 Yes, they're doing things but they're not really doing effective board work.
 That is strategic and forward thinking.